jshholland/inv.alid.pw/posts/more-slide-rules.md

 ![](/img/sliderule-mult-1.jpg){ width=100% }
 They are graduated with exactly the same scale, and all of the values line up.
-This starting position can be thought of as the process "multiply by 1".
+This starting position can be thought of as the process 'multiply by 1'.
 Since in this example we want to multiply by 2, we slide the movable middle section (scale C) until the 1 lines up with 2 on the lower section (scale D).
 ![](/img/sliderule-mult-2.jpg){ width=100% }
-Now the rule represents the operation "multiply by 2".
+Now the rule represents the operation 'multiply by 2'.
 We can already see everything lines up as you'd expect: already visible is \\(2
 \\times 1.5 = 3\\), and it's just a matter of looking further along to read off the answer \\(2 \\times 4 = 8\\).